 - You will be able to break through weight loss plateaus

 This workout focuses strongly on your lower body.
 Primarily on your glutes and quadriceps.
-Just as the name implies there are a lot of plyometrics involved and is meant to improve your athletic performance overall.
+Just as the name implies, many plyometrics are involved and is meant to improve your athletic performance overall.

 Upper body resistance training

-This is the upper body workout and focuses a lot on your arms, chest, back, and shoulders.
+This upper body workout focuses a lot on your arms, chest, back, and shoulders.

 This is one of the more difficult cardio workouts.
-This is basically a big circuit that will boost your metabolism, increase your heart rate and leave you soaking wet.
+This big circuit will boost your metabolism, increase your heart rate and leave you soaking wet.

-This core and cardio combination is a big circuit that involves a lot of abdominal movements.
-Your obliques, front and back of your core will feel it the next day.
+This core and cardio combination is a big circuit involving many abdominal movements.
+Your obliques, front, and back of your heart, will feel it the next day.

-The recovery DVD it is a lot slower paced which you will be extremely grateful for.
-There is a lot of stretching and it almost seems like you are doing a yoga class.
+The recovery DVD is much slower paced, which you will be incredibly grateful for.
+There is a lot of stretching, and it almost seems like you are doing a yoga class.
 Take this time to relax and let your body rest before you pound it the next day.

 Let’s talk about the four workouts that will be cycled through in the second month.
-These workouts get longer compared to the first month and are significantly more challenging.
+These workouts get longer than the first month and are significantly more challenging.

 Max interval circuit

-Overall I think that the videos in the second month to are kind of similar to the first month, just with a lot less rest, more time overall and slightly more challenging exercises.
-The Max interval circuit gives you very little rest and you will be begging for the video to the end.
+Overall I think the videos in the second month are similar to the first month, with a lot less rest, more time overall, and slightly more challenging exercises.
+The Max interval circuit gives you very little rest, and you will be begging for the video to the end.
 At least the first time that you do it.